Not-For-Profit Requirements (s83C) NSW

 Only schools that operate not-for-profit are eligible for recurrent government funding from the Australian and NSW governments.

-Currently, the NSW Department of Education (DoE) Non-Government Schools Unit manages the payment of State Government funding to NSW non-government schools and regulates schools compliance with section 83C of the Education Act 1990 (NSW).
+Currently, the NSW Department of Education (DoE) Non-Government Schools Unit manages the payment of State Government funding to NSW non-government schools and the NSW Education Standards Authority regulates schools compliance with section 83C of the Education Act 1990 (NSW).

 Section 83C of the Education Act 1990 (NSW) sets out requirements for non-government schools operating in NSW about what it means to operate for profit.